ssciwr/hammingdist/README.md

 ```
 import hammingdist

-# This accepts excactly the same two arguments as the stand-alone
+# This accepts exactly the same two arguments as the stand-alone
 # executable: A fasta file and the maximum number of sequences to consider
 data = hammingdist.from_fasta("example.fasta", 100)